SumoLogic/sumologic-documentation/docs/apm/traces/working-with-tracing-data/services-list-map.md

 ## Anomaly Detection

 An anomaly is a spike in latency and errors or a dip in requests.
-In both the **Services Map** and **Services List** views, automatic anomaly detection is enabled by default.
+Here's how to configure your own threshold settings for anomaly detection.

 ### Automatic

-With the **Worst Case** option selected (default), a service is displayed in a red circle if at least one of the KPIs (latency, errors, requests) has had an anomaly in the last 15 minutes AND the anomaly was not present 7 days ago at the same time.
-You can explicitly choose one of the other KPIs instead.
+**Automatic anomaly detection** is enabled by default, with the **Worst Case** option selected.
+This will renders services to be displayed as a red circle if at least one of the KPIs (latency, errors, requests) has had an anomaly in the last 15 minutes AND the anomaly was not present 7 days ago at the same time.
+Optionally, you can explicitly choose one of the other KPIs - **Latency**, **Error**, or **Request**.

 <img src={useBaseUrl('img/traces/services-list-map-auto-detection-settings.png')} alt="auto service anomaly settings" width="400" />